Question

 Thank you for taking the time to meet with me.

 When conducting business in Japan, expressing gratitude for someone’s time is crucial to establishing a good relationship.
 The phrase “Ojikan o itadaki, arigatou gozaimasu” acknowledges the other person’s effort and time commitment.
-Ojikan means “time”; itadaki is a humble form of “to receive”; and arigatou gozaimasu is a polite way of saying “thank you.”
-Use this phrase at the beginning or end of your meetings to show appreciation.
+Ojikan means “time”; itadaki is a humble way of saying “to receive”; and arigatou gozaimasu is a polite way of saying “thank you.”
+Use this phrase at the beginning of your meeting to show appreciation.
+When the meeting wraps up, thank them again with the ending changed to the past tense: